Tuesday, September 29, 2009

 Motivational M&M's

-Now I often find myself immediately doling out the highest consequence possible to get the fastest result...but that doesn't always work and frustration levels increase on both sides.
-To reign myself in and in hope of helping the boys with some behavioral issues we created the
+Now, I often find myself immediately doling out the highest consequence possible to get the fastest result... but that doesn't always work, and frustration levels increase on both sides.
+To reign myself in, and in hope of helping the boys with some behavioral issues, we have created the M&M BANK.

-I picked the 3 worst at the moment for each to work on and it will change with time.
+I picked their three worst behaviors at the moment for each to work on and they will change with time.
 Now if one of the boys is abusing the other and the victim does not retaliate they earn the M&M that was taken away.
+On the flip side, three M&Ms can be earned for an act of service, sharing, playing nicely, reverence during family prayer, or if they obey the first time we ask.

-I wanted something visual they could see they were earning and that it wouldn't take long to get.
+I wanted something visual they could see they were earning and that wouldn't take long to get.
 They get to eat their earnings at the end of the week during popcorn and a movie.
 Zach totally crushed Ethan in the earnings the first week.
-The total was significant but I still don't think it even amounted to one full regular size bag.
-I do have to say the bad behaviors only somewhat improved this first week however, the service and helpfulness increased quite a bit so I do call that a success.
+The total was significant but I still don't think it amounted to one regular size bag.
+The bad behaviors only somewhat improved this first week, but the service and helpfulness increased quite a bit, so I do call that a success.

 Wednesday, September 9, 2009